Bayesian Geometrical Modeling of IXPE Polarization Angle Curves of the Magnetars 1E 2259+586 and 1E 1547.0-5408: Results

+For the CRVM, the inferred geometry is characterized by a moderate magnetic inclination and a moderate viewing angle.
+The corresponding impact angle is $\beta\simeq 11^\circ$.
+For the MRVM, the posterior median gives $\beta\simeq 5^\circ$.
+Although the two models yield different central values for $\chi$ and $\zeta$, both favor a relatively small impact angle, implying that the line of sight passes close to the magnetic axis during the rotation cycle.

+The twist parameter in the MRVM is constrained to $\lambda=0.86^{+0.40}_{-0.43}$.
+However, the posterior distribution is broad, indicating that the current data do not tightly determine the twist strength.
+This also reflects a degeneracy between the geometrical angles and the twist correction: the additional degree of freedom in the MRVM improves the flexibility of the fit, but weakens the independent constraints on $\chi$ and $\zeta$.

-To quantify the relative performance of the two models, we compare the best-fitting likelihoods, information criteria, and Bayesian evidences.
-The results are listed in Table~\ref{tab:2259_cmp}.
+To further assess the relative performance of the two geometrical models, we calculate the goodness of fit at the maximum-likelihood point, the information criteria, and the Bayesian evidence.
+The results are summarized in Table~\ref{tab:model_compari_2259}.

-At the level of the best-fitting solution, the MRVM gives a smaller minimum $\chi^2$ than the CRVM, indicating that the additional twist degree of freedom improves the description of the data.
-This modest improvement survives the parameter-count penalty, as both the AIC and the BIC are slightly smaller for the MRVM.
-The evidence difference is $\Delta \ln Z=0.3659$, which corresponds to a Bayes factor ${\rm BF}=\exp(\Delta\ln Z)=1.4419$.
-Thus, the present data show a mild statistical preference for the twisted-magnetosphere model, but the support remains weak.
-In practice, this means that the observed PA modulation is still primarily controlled by the large-scale geometry, and that the current \textit{IXPE} data do not yet require a strong global departure from a dipole-dominated magnetosphere.
+As shown in Table~\ref{tab:model_compari_2259}, the MRVM achieves a smaller minimum chi-square than the CRVM, indicating that the additional twist parameter improves the description of the observed PA curve at the maximum-likelihood level.
+The MRVM also gives lower AIC and BIC values, suggesting that the improvement in fit quality is not completely offset by the penalty for the extra model parameter.
+The evidence difference is $\Delta \ln Z=1.18$, which corresponds to a Bayes factor ${\rm BF}=\exp(\Delta\ln Z)=3.25$.
+This indicates a mild preference for the MRVM over the CRVM.
+However, the evidence is still not strong enough to claim that the current IXPE data require a statistically significant global twist of the magnetosphere.

-Taken together, the posterior constraints and the model-comparison metrics suggest that 1E 2259+586 is well described by a geometry with moderate inclination and viewing angles but a small impact angle, while any additional twist component, if present, contributes only as a secondary correction at the current level of observational precision.